Khalil Herbert Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Matchup vs. San Francisco

-- The 49ers have the NFL's 20th-ranked defense against the run, surrendering 119.0 yards per game.

-- This season the 49ers are ranked 22nd in the NFL in rushing touchdowns allowed (eight).
+- This season the 49ers are ranked 22nd in the NFL in rushing touchdowns conceded (eight).

 Recent Performances

-- Herbert put together a 100-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball 18 times (averaging 5.6 yards per carry).
+- In last week's matchup with the Buccaneers, Herbert rushed for 100 yards on 18 carries (averaging 5.6 yards per carry).

-- During his last three games, Herbert has 272 rushing yards (90.7 per game) on 55 carries with one touchdown.
+- Over his last three outings, Herbert has rushed for 272 yards (90.7 per game) on 55 carries with one touchdown.

 Herbert's Chicago Teammates